 Artimus Art > http://www.artimusart.com

-There are soooo many ideas and photos showing you how to make these sorts of display options.
+There are soooo many ideas and photos showing you how to make gallery walls and canvas prints for displaying kids’ artwork.

-Of course, I display my kids’ artwork in these ways, too, but today I was looking for additional inspiration and here’s what I found.
+Of course, I display my kids’ artwork in galleries and art walls, too, but today I was looking for additional inspiration, and here’s what I found.
 Enjoy!

 1. MY FAVORITE NEW IDEA: Wear your child’s artwork by turning it into jewelry and keychains